jakeprice-me/tech-notes/content/auto-mount-samba-share.md

 tags: [fstab, samba, cifs]
 title: Automatically Mount Samba Share
 type: tech-note
-uuid: 9611c17b-680f-416d-8509-ae89c2430a64
 ---

-!!! tip
+> [!tip]
-	If you encounter issues, or need to query what certain comma separated parameters mean then query the manual: `man mount.cifs`.
+>	If you encounter issues, or need to query what certain comma separated parameters mean then query the manual: `man mount.cifs`.

 Create a directory to mount Samba into `mkdir --parents /mnt/my`.